Arizona Legislature approves 15-week abortion ban

 An Arizona proposal that would outlaw abortion after about six weeks has not advanced.
 A bill enacted in Texas last year allows private citizens to enforce the ban, and the Supreme Court refused to block it.
 Idaho’s governor signed a copycat bill this week.
 Those measures are unique in that they allow private citizens to file civil lawsuits against anyone who helps someone else get an abortion after six weeks.
 It has made legal challenges difficult because the government is not involved in enforcement.

-The Arizona 15-week abortion ban bill contains no exceptions for rape or incest or for a medical emergency.
-It would also bar abortions for families that learn in pregnancy later on that a fetus is not viable.
+The Arizona 15-week abortion ban bill contains no exceptions for rape or incest and would also bar abortions for families that learn later on in a pregnancy that a fetus is not viable.
+It contains exemptions for medical emergencies in which the mother is at risk of dying or having permanent, irreversible injury.

 The measure was pushed by the Center for Arizona Policy, a prominent social conservative group that pushes religious freedom, anti-abortion and parental rights bills that wields great power among Republican lawmakers.

-Note: This story has been corrected to show that the ban on abortions after 15 weeks does contain an exemption for serious medical emergencies affecting the mother’s health.